aarav2703/churnXGB_prod/README.md

 | logistic_regression | 32,486.32 | 38,294.51 | 152,092.72 | 0.7338 | 0.2016 |
 | xgboost | 34,896.93 | 50,224.41 | 143,190.49 | 0.7224 | 0.2064 |

-This is a good example of why the project uses more than one metric:
+There are a couple of useful takeaways here:

-- logistic regression is still very competitive on standard classification metrics
+- logistic regression stays competitive on standard classification metrics
-- lightgbm wins on the selected decision objective in the verified run
+- lightgbm wins on the chosen decision objective in the verified run
+- this is exactly why I did not want to judge the system only by ROC-AUC

 ### Budget frontier for the promoted model